Analysis | It takes only four presidents’ lifetimes to extend back to the United States’ founding

 In fact, as we’ve noted before, the United States is only four presidents’ lifetimes old.

 Here’s how that works.
 We can use presidents’ birth and (when applicable) death dates to determine which presidents were alive during which other presidents’ lifetimes.
-No president overlapped with more of his peers than did Rutherford B. Hayes, who was alive for all or part of 31 other presidents’ lives, from John Adams to Dwight Eisenhower.
+No president overlapped with more of his peers than did Rutherford B. Hayes, who was alive for all or part of 31 other presidents’ lives, from John Adams to Dwight D. Eisenhower.
 (Adams died four years after Hayes was born; Hayes died three years after Eisenhower was born.)
 No president overlapped with fewer than George Washington.

 Using the signing of the Declaration of Independence — July 4, 1776 — as the birth date of the country, we can see how it takes only four presidents to stretch back that far.
 Biden was born during the lifetime of Herbert Hoover.
 Hoover was born during the lifetime of Andrew Johnson.
 Johnson was born during the lifetime of John Adams, who signed the Declaration.

-It takes four presidents to stretch back to Washington’s lifetime, as well (predictably, given that he, too, was alive in 1776).
+It takes four presidents to stretch back to Washington’s lifetime as well (predictably, given that he, too, was alive in 1776).
 You can pick any number of combinations; below, we show a Biden to Hoover to Hayes to John Tyler to Washington chain.

 Here’s how that looks as an actual timeline.